ComposersLearn

 Timidity and modesty plagued him, and unlike other composers, he wasn’t good at promoting himself.

-He called his Double Concerto for Violin, Cello, and Orchestra (Opus 102), a “piece of folly” in a letter to a close friend in New York.
+He called one of his well-known works, the Double Concerto for Violin, Cello, and Orchestra (opus 102), a “piece of folly” in a letter to a close friend in New York.

 Brahms was caught up in a feud between the New German School and conservative romantic composers like himself.